hubchev/hubchev.github.io/README.md

 I am Stephan Huber (drstephanhuber@yahoo.com) and I host files and links here that may be of some value for students.

-Please give me feedback if something doesn't work or if you find errors and the like.
+I would appreciate if you would let me know if something doesn't work or is false.

+# Courses

 ### Data Science
 - How to Use R for Data Science (Lecture Notes): [HTML](https://hubchev.github.io/ds/) [PDF](https://raw.githubusercontent.com/hubchev/hubchev.github.io/main/ds/_main.pdf)